 "Oh, uh, sure," I shrugged.
 "Do you want me to do anything in particular?"

 "Nah, just sit there and…I don't know.
 Do what you're supposed to be doing, I guess."

 "Okay…" I said, thinking of what I should do.
 I had finished my project (which was utterly horrendous) and had a free day, so I just took out my AP Bio book and decided to read chapter 40 which was supposed to be homework.

 "That's great," he said, pulling his legs up onto the stool and crossing them Indian-style as he balanced the sketch pad on one knee.
 I could tell he was hard at work, too, because he didn't say a single word the entire period.
-That is, up until three minutes before the bell was due to ring, he jumped off the stool.
+It was like he'd entered some sort of a trance, that is, up until three minutes before the bell was due to ring.